amandalynngeorge/metrotransit/README.md

 - Not realizing that NexTrip is using a new API and having the response for the first one that is not running initally give me cors errors.

 - Testing useQuery and learning I needed to include the QueryClientProvider in the test files as well

+- Triggering refetches with useQuery by passing it the prop that will change